mantl/mantl/docs/getting_started/openstack.rst

 Before we can build any servers using Terraform and Ansible, we need to configure authentication.
 We'll be filling in the authentication variables for the template located at ``terraform/openstack-floating.sample.tf``.
-Use the floating sample instead if you'd like to provision your virtual machines on a private network with floating IPs.
 It looks like this:

 .. this is highlighted as javascript for convenience, but obviously that's not the *real* language.

 .. literalinclude:: ../../terraform/openstack-floating.sample.tf
    :language: javascript